Darin Strauss: Critical reception

 Strauss has been called "a brave new voice in literature" by The Wall Street Journal, and "one of the most sharp and spirited of his generation," by Powells Books, "sublime" and "brilliant" by The Boston Globe.

 Personal life

-Strauss is married to the journalist Susannah Meadows, who writes a monthly Newly Released Books column for The New York Times daily Arts Section.
+Strauss is married to journalist Susannah Meadows, who writes a monthly Newly Released Books column for The New York Times' daily Arts Section.
 He is the father of identical twin boys.
 He currently resides in Brooklyn, New York, and teaches writing at New York University.